Table of Contents

 How To Create Operational & Strategic Reports?

 It’s clear that operational reporting software is very powerful — but only if you use it well.
-To help you build your operational reporting strategy on solid foundations, here is how to conduct analysis the right way.
+To help you build your operational reporting strategy on solid foundations here is how to conduct analysis the right way — starting with your core business goals, aims, and objectives.

 1. Understand your aims & goals